Collectible / Gold and Silver State Sales Taxes in South Carolina

 South Carolina Laws and Regulations

 The State of South Carolina requires the collection of sales taxes on certain products sold by Silver.com and delivered to a South Carolina address.
 These taxes must be collected on (1) copper or palladium products; (2) any coins that are not, or previously were not, used as legal tender in the United States or any other jurisdiction; (3) accessory items; and processed items.
 All other products sold by Silver.com are exempt from these taxes.

-The following definitions apply to products on which these taxes must be collected in South Carolina:
+The following definitions apply to products on which taxes must be collected in South Carolina:

 - Accessory Items.
 Items such as holders, tubes, coin flips, and apparel.

 - Processed Items.
 Precious metals that have been processed by third parties into items that are valued on more than their precious metal content, such as statues or colorized coins.

 As required by South Carolina law, Silver.com is required to notify its South Carolina customers of the following:

 You are entitled to a 1% state sales tax reduction on items purchased for your personal use.
 You must ask for the reduction and present proof of your age.